Is Your Imposter Syndrome Costing You Money?

 Are you a perfectionist at work?
 “Imposter syndrome can result in individuals striving to meet impossible standards,” says Jaffer.
 And while we've been led to believe that putting in extra hours will get us noticed for the right reasons, and might even feel essential to getting a promotion.

 But what we're ultimately doing is setting an unhealthy precedent for work boundaries, and pushing ourselves to limits that could see us burn out before we even get to where want to go, as noted by Jaffer.
-“This immense pressure can lead to burnout and consequently, you might end up stagnating your career progression further and potentially missing out on that pay rise.”
+“This immense pressure can lead to burnout and consequently, you might end up stagnating your career progression further and potentially missing out on that pay rise," she says.

 Avoiding financial advice